notaz/pcsx_rearmed/.github/ISSUE_TEMPLATE/custom-issue-report.md

 If the issue also occurs in standalone PCSX-ReARMed, the upstream repo is probably a better place for it.

+That said, we would suggest that you also try it on other PCSX-based forks such as PCSX Reloaded, PCSX Redux and the upstream version as well because these share a similar codebase (or derive from it) and are helpful for regression testing, thus making it more likely for the bug to be fixed if it is indeed specific to the libretro core only.

 ## Description

 Please describe the issue.
 If this is a feature request, please add [feature request] to the title of the issue report.